 How to Clean Shower Doors with Lemon

-- Sprinkle baking soda onto the lemon half.
+• Sprinkle baking soda on the lemon half.

-- Rub the lemon onto the shower door, focusing on areas with soap scum and hard water stains.
+• Rub the lemon on the shower door, focusing on soap scum and water stains.

-- Let the lemon juice and baking soda mixture sit for a few minutes to allow it to work on the stains.
+• Let lemon juice and baking soda sit for a few minutes.

-- Scrub the glass with a soft cloth or sponge to remove any remaining buildup.
+• Scrub glass with a soft cloth or sponge.

-- Dry any remaining water with a soft cloth or towel.
+• Dry remaining water with a soft cloth or towel.

 Tips: